HewlettPackard/hpe-sd-cloud/README.md

+# This Repository is no longer retrieving any updates.
+## Please contact your HPE representative for updates.

 # Service Director in the Cloud

 This repository contains assets related to deployment of the HPE Service Director (SD) product in a cloud environment.
 SD uses service modeling innovation to automate dynamic services orchestration end-to-end across hybrid physical and virtualized networks.